GooseBt-Studio/formalGuidelines/README.md

 - [Inverse Proportional Functions](./inverseProportionalFunctions/main.pdf): This PDF file stores some personal thoughts on the inverse proportional functions.
 - [Malicious Obfuscated Android Scripts](./maliciousObfuscatedAndroidScripts/): This directory stores some malicious obfuscated Android scripts.
 - [New Laptop Deployment](./newLaptopDeployment/): This directory stores some guidelines to deploy a new laptop.
+- [New OnePlus Smartphone Deployment](./newOnePlusSmartphoneDeployment/): This directory stores some guidelines to deploy a new OnePlus smartphone.
 - [Recommended Plain EI conferences](./recommendedPlainEIconferences.md): This markdown file stores the guidelines to select plain EI conferences.
 - [SMS Tools](./SMSTools): This directory stores some useful tools for Android SMS.
 - [Specified Android folder detection without root](./specifiedAndroidFolderDetectionWithoutRoot/): This directory stores some shell scripts to detect specified folders without root permissions on Android.